Hermès Uses Lingzhi Mushroom for Travel Bags? This Eastern "Immortal Herb" is More Fashionable Than You Think

 Ancient rulers prized lingzhi, viewing its presence as a sign of their virtuous rule.
 Emperor Wu of Han, for instance, once issued a general pardon after a lingzhi mushroom was found growing in his palace.

-In the Shennong's Herbal Classic, an ancient text on herbal medicine, lingzhi is classified as a superior herb, noted for its traditional uses in supporting wellness and mental clarity.
+In the Shennong's Herbal Classic, an ancient text on herbal, lingzhi is classified as a superior herb, noted for its traditional uses in supporting wellness and mental clarity.

 Li Shizhen's "Compendium of Materia Medica" records lingzhi as being mild and supportive to the body, suggesting its long-term use contributes to overall vitality.